AdamJHowell/DS18B20-Holder-x6/README.md

 R1 is a 4.7 kOhm resistor, though most sensors can tolerate as low as 2.2 kOhm.

 If difficulties are experienced, test with shorter wires.

+Raspberry Pi code to work with multiple sensors [can be found here](https://github.com/AdamJHowell/RPiDS18B20).